MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 ## Rolling Back Updates

 A deployment's release history is immutable, so you can't delete or remove an update once it's been released.
-However, if you release an update that is broken or contains unintended features, it's easy to roll it back using the `rollback` command:
+However, if you release an update that's broken or contains unintended features, it's easy to roll it back using the `rollback` command:

 ```shell
 appcenter codepush rollback <ownerName>/<appName> <deploymentName>